knetikmedia/knetikcloud-csharp-net20-client/docs/UsersRelationshipsApi.md

 <a name="createuserrelationship"></a>
 # **CreateUserRelationship**
-> ModelUserRelationshipResource CreateUserRelationship (ModelUserRelationshipResource relationship)
+> UserRelationshipResource CreateUserRelationship (UserRelationshipResource relationship)

 Create a user relationship